orjangj/cookbook/security/secure_boot.md

 Regardless of the boot process topology, it's important to note that bootloaders runs on the system with a very high level of privilege.
-Standard non-secure bootloaders often just rely on a simple checksum to ensure the next image is whole before it is allowed to execute.
+Standard non-secure bootloaders often just rely on a simple checksum (i.e. CRC32) to ensure the next image is whole before it is allowed to execute.
 From a security perspective, this is quite dangerous as it allows the presence of low-level malware.

 ```plantuml
 @startuml